dylanchang44/debian_package_testing/README.md

 <h4 align="center">A reposiory to learn and familiar with debian program package</h4>

 - Add testing.sh to be installed into system.
-- Print text duting installation.
+- Print text during installation.